-When installing POC 500 or PCC 2000 spray foam insulations into a new build pitched roof with a taut breathable LR underlay, the product can be directly applied to the underside of the LR underlay provided the natural drape of the underlay is retained.
+When installing POC 500 or PCC 2000 spray foam insulations into a new build pitched roof with a taut breathable LR underlay, the product can only be applied directly to the underlay with the written approval of the LR underlay manufacturer.
+The natural drape of the underlay must be retained in all cases.
+If there is no approval from the LR manufacturer, a breather card, with a water vapour resistance of no greater than 0.25MN.s/g, must be installed between the foam and LR underlay.
 Adequate ventilation must be provided above the LR underlay through the provision of a batten and counter batten or air permeable roof finishes.